UtkarshTheDev/HomeMeal/project-docs/User-Flow.md

 ## 1. Introduction

 This App Flow Document provides a detailed breakdown of the navigation paths, user interactions, and state transitions for the HomeMeal App, a platform connecting Users (Customers), Makers (Home Chefs/Cloud Kitchens), and Delivery Boys (Delivery Partners).
 The app facilitates meal planning, order fulfillment, and delivery logistics, with distinct functionalities for each role.
 This document outlines the user journeys step-by-step, using technical terminology to describe page changes, available functionalities, and state transitions.
-Since diagrams and flowcharts cannot be directly embedded in this text-based format, I’ll provide verbose descriptions that can be easily visualized or converted into visual representations (e.g., flowcharts or wireframes) by developers.
+Since diagrams and flowcharts cannot be directly embedded in this text-based format, I'll provide verbose descriptions that can be easily visualized or converted into visual representations (e.g., flowcharts or wireframes) by developers.
 Each section focuses on a specific role, detailing their interactions from onboarding to core workflows, ensuring clarity for implementation.

 ## 2. Common Flows for All Roles